 Atwood

-Atwood, Colorado, an unincorporated community and census-designated place (CDP) in Logan County, is located in northeastern Colorado
+Atwood, Colorado is an unincorporated community and a census designated place in Logan County in northeastern Colorado

 History

-The community of Atwood was established and saw its post office open in 1885.
-It was named after John Atwood, a Unitarian minister.
-Atwood was also home to one of the early Jewish settlements in Colorado, the Atwood Colony.
-While information on the specific reasons for its founding is limited, it is plausible that it emerged as an agricultural settlement, considering the region's suitability for farming, and potentially offered opportunities to new settlers, including the early Jewish settlers of the Atwood Colony.
+The community of Atwood was established and opened it post office in 1885.
+The town was named after James Atwood, a Unitarian minister.
+Atwood was also home to one of the early Jewish settlements in Colorado, know as the Atwood Colony.
+While no verifiable information exists for specific reasons for its founding, it seems most likely that is emerged as an agricultural settlement.
+Victor Wilson, who surveyed and platted the townsite along the Union Pacific Railroad is generally considered the founder of the community.

 Geography